rajat1911996sharma/Logistic-Regression/README.md

 # Logistic-Regression

-In this project I workied with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+In this project I worked with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.

 This data set contains the following features: